Special routes of U.S. Route 52: Jamestown truck bypass route

+Iowa

 Iowa alternate route

 U.S. Highway 52 Alternate (US 52 Alt.) existed in northeastern Iowa in the 1960s.
 The original pavement on US 52 between Dubuque and Luxemburg was in such poor condition that in 1964, the Iowa State Highway Commission temporarily rerouted US 52.
 It was rerouted along US 20 and Iowa Highway 136.
 As a result of this, the alternate route was then established along the old route.
 Once comprehensive repairs were made to the roadway by 1968, the mainline designation was restored to the routing.